Edited February, 2023

 Back in high school, I was one of those people.

-When we wanted to feel more like grown-ups, my friends and I would go to a café.
+When we wanted to feel more like a grown-up, my friends and I would go to a café.
 I was ordering either a latte or a mocha without knowing what is the difference between them.

 Their names appeared cool to me back then and, to be honest, I quite enjoyed their taste.